songyuchen2584/UpTime/README.md

 ## Team Workflow

 Each team member worked on feature branches, merging into `dev` for integration testing before pushing to `main`.
 Branches included `feature/room-viewmodel`, `feature/streak-screen`, `feature/api-quote`, `NavSetup`, `healthconnect-demo`, and sensor/screen time branches.
-Code was reviewed by checking for conflicts before each merge, and features were built to avoid touching other members' files when possible.
+Code was reviewed for conflicts before each merge, and features were built to avoid modifying other members' files when possible.

 ## Team